cudmore/pie-analysis/video-player/readme.md

 ## Known bugs

  - Has some problems when it reaches end of file.
- - Resizing window will sometimes cause a crash
+ - Resizing window will sometimes cause a crash.

 ## To Do

  - Highlight most recent annotation in list as video is played.
  - Finish sorting annotation columns when clicked.
 Need to insert str(), int(), float() to do this.
  - Add note to video file by putting it in event list header.
 Finish 'right-click' popup menu in video list.
- - Running video faster/slower using +/- increments frame interval, it should increment frames per second (+/- 5 fps).
-This way user can get back to original fps.
  - Add option to warn when event frame start/stop is out of order, e.g. frameStart>frameStop.
  - During chunk editing, hijack ALL video controls (frame slider, play, >, >>, <, <<) to only allow scrolling through frames in current chunk.
  - Add checkbox to activate/inactivate chunk editing.